 We are fully committed to doing whatever we can in the fight against the Coronavirus (COVID-19) both in the present challenge to tackle the virus and also in the longer term, when the social and economic impacts will continue to be felt.
 We believe in the power of working together to ensure we support those most in need through these difficult times.
-We have committed our support, along with hundreds of other institutions, to the C-19 Business Pledge which aims to harness to power of business as a force for good in tackling the Coronavirus to support colleagues, customers and communities.
+We have committed our support, along with hundreds of other institutions, to the C-19 Business Pledge which aims to harness the power of business as a force for good in tackling the Coronavirus to support colleagues, customers and communities.

 We recognise this is a challenging time for people and are supporting them with appropriate technology, new ways of working, flexible work arrangements, regular communications and practical guidance.
 Our existing wellbeing programme, Thrive, has also been updated to provide colleagues with appropriate mental, financial, physical and social wellbeing support.
 The role of line managers in these times is particularly important to ensure colleagues remain connected and supported, and we’ve created specific guidance for line managers which are updated regularly to reflect changing needs.

 Customers and advisers

 The Coronavirus is creating serious health, social and economic impacts which will continue to be felt deeply for some time to come.
 Sadly it’s often those in the most vulnerable circumstances that bear the greatest weight from isolation, loneliness, health and household financial issues.
-To provide immediate support we donated £100,000 from the Quilter Foundation to the National Emergency Trust (NET) COVID-19 appeal.
+To provide support we have donated £193,500 from the Quilter Foundation to the National Emergency Trust (NET) COVID-19 appeal.
 The NET is distributing funds to those who need it most through an established link with Community Foundations nationally.
 This will ensure the funds reach local charities delivering urgent support to the elderly and other vulnerable groups that are being impacted through the crisis.
 To boost our support we’re matching funds raised by colleagues for the NET appeal.
 The Quilter Foundation also has a number of strategic charity partners who support thousands of young people facing multiple challenges in our communities.
 In particular, the Foundation’s Young Carers campaign supports the mental health and wellbeing of young carers who look after loved ones with disabilities, long-term illnesses, mental health issues, and addiction problems.
 We have reaffirmed our commitment to our strategic charity partners and are identifying new ways of working with them and supporting them through this period.
 More information about our charity partners can be found here.

 To conclude, we are committed to doing all that we can to help tackle Coronavirus, to support our colleagues, customers, advisers and communities through these difficult times.